 First the blade grinder: inexpensive and easily accessible.
 You know, it’s the whizzy single rotating blade that turns some of your beans to fine powder, leaving others the size of crumbs.
 With variable grind particle sizes, you have less control over your coffee’s extraction.

 Which is why we love the second type, the burr grinder, of which the Baratza Encore is best in class.
-While any grinder will break beans up, a burr grinder – which has two surfaces between which beans are pulverised – is going to grind more consistently than a blade.
+While any grinder will break beans up, a burr grinder – which has two surfaces between which beans are pulverized – is going to grind more consistently than a blade.
 Yes, there may still be some more finely ground coffee, but overall it will be far more consistent than what a blade grinder does.

-Not all beans are created equal, so even in a single origin as perfectly modulated as Guatemala San Sebastien, there is enough variability between beans that grinding will yield a range of different-sized particles.
+Not all beans are created equal, so even in a single origin as perfectly modulated as Guatemala San Sebastian, there is enough variability between beans that grinding will yield a range of different-sized particles.
 Which, as we now know, means different rates of water flow-through, extracting at different rates.
-When you get to blends, like the all-time favourite Major Dickason’s Blend®, this variability is even more the case, with a number of different coffee bean types in the blend, potentially grinding—and thus extracting—differently.
+When you get to blends, like the all-time favorite Major Dickason’s Blend®, this variability is even more the case, with a number of different coffee bean types in the blend, potentially grinding—and thus extracting—differently.

 Which makes your choice of grinder one of the most important coffee decisions you’ll make.
 Whichever model you use, congratulate yourself for taking that big quality step towards grinding your own beans freshly for each brew.

 From the dark into the light—how roast type affect grind extraction